 Vice President and Chief Information Officer

-In her current role, Stewart is responsible for the Information Technology (IT) organization, ensuring IT alignment with the business strategy and for providing innovative technical solutions.
-She is also an Advisory Member of Pioneer’s Management Committee.
+In her current role, Ms. Stewart is responsible for the Information Technology (IT) organization, ensuring IT alignment with the business strategy and for providing innovative technical solutions.
+She is also a Member of Pioneer’s Management Committee.

-She participated as an Executive Board Member for the Lyric Theatre of Oklahoma and is a Board Member for the University of Oklahoma Tip-In Club.
-Stewart was also a member of the Passion Team for the American Heart Association Go Red for Women.
+She participates as an Executive Advisory Member for the University Price College of Business and is an Advisor Member for the University of Oklahoma Energy Institute.
+Ms. Stewart is also on the Board for Dallas CASA.

 In October 2007, Murphy joined Pioneer Natural Resources to serve as Associate General Counsel - Corporate & Securities.
 He was named Corporate Secretary in August 2015.